-Vector data of human features SatCen has pre-processed and ingested in a data model the OSM data and can provide the data as a service in the scope of the project Security Al4Coper nicus Deep network for pixel-level classification of S2 patches This service provides functionality for users to train a custom pixel-level classifier of Sentinel 2 patches.
+Sentinel-1 Change detection- Amplitude Change Detection and Multi- temporal Coherence This pipeline processes pairs of S1 SLC products in native format to generate a series of products to assess the changes between both images.
+These products include: coherence, ACD (Amplitude Change Detection), MTC (Multi-Temporal Coherence) and binary mask of changes.
+Security/ General Al4Coper nicus Sentinel-2 Change Detection This pipeline computes (and classifies) the changes using as input a pair of S2-L2A products by using the Change Vector Analysis approach.
+Security/ General Al4Coper nicus Vector data of human features SatCen has pre-processed and ingested in a data model the OSM data and can provide the data as a service in the scope of the project Security Al4Coper nicus Deep network for pixel-level classification of S2 patches This service provides functionality for users to train a custom pixel-level classifier of Sentinel 2 patches.
 For example users can train a classifier for crop types (corn, sunflower, wheat, etc), land cover (urban vs. natural, water vs land), road extraction (road vs other).
 Agriculture/ General AI4Coper nicus TimeSen2Crop TimeSen2Crop is a pixel-based dataset made up of more than 1 million crop type samples of Sentinel-2 time series.
 The dataset includes atmospherically corrected images and reports the snow, shadows, and clouds information per labelled unit, as well as the spectral signature of the samples of nine Sentinel-2 spectral bands at 10m of spatial resolution.
 Agriculture Al4Coper nicus Harmonizatio n of pre- processed Time Series of Sentinel-2 data The harmonization of pre-processed time series of Sentinel-2 data considers a statistic-based approach that computes the median for each pixel in the different images acquired in a particular month.
 The pixel composite approach to mosaic generation provides consistent results at large scale, allowing the processing of harmonized acquisitions.
-Agriculture Al4Coper nicus Long Short- Term Memory Neural Network for Sentinel-2 The Long Short Term-Memory architecture can be trained using samples selected by the user.
-The service exploits the data given by the user to train from scratch an LSTM and stores the resulting weights.
-Several parameters are exposed to allow the user to custom the model Agriculture Al4Coper nicus Pre-Trained Long Short- Term Memory The pre-trained Long Short Term-Memory architecture is already trained using the TimeSen2Crop database and is available in .h5 format.
-The service exploits a pre-trained architecture to classify the specified tile harmonized using the monthly composite approach Agriculture Al4Coper nicus Energy datasets Meteorological data: ERA5 Example: offshore wind farms are located (training data) Energy External referenc es oration
+Agriculture Al4Coper nicus Long Short- Term Memory Neural The Long Short Term-Memory architecture can be trained using samples selected by the user.
+The service exploits the data given by the user to train Agriculture Al4Coper nicus

-JRC Open Power Plants Database (JRC-PPDB-OPEN) Open data from the floating offshore wind farm, Hywind Scotland Probabilistic downscaling of CAMS air quality model data This service generates high-resolution (currently ~ 10km) air quality maps from low-resolution (~40 - 80km) CAMS model (re)analysis and/or forecast output Health AI4Coper nicus
+Network for Sentinel-2 from scratch an LSTM and stores the resulting weights.
+Several parameters are exposed to allow the user to custom the model Pre-Trained Long Short- Term Memory The pre-trained Long Short Term-Memory architecture is already trained using the TimeSen2Crop database and is available in .h5 format.
+The service exploits a pre-trained architecture to classify the specified tile harmonized using the monthly composite approach Agriculture Al4Coper nicus Energy datasets Meteorological data: ERA5 Example: offshore wind farms are located (training data) JRC Open Power Plants Database (JRC-PPDB-OPEN) Open data from the floating offshore wind farm, Hywind Scotland Energy External referenc es Probabilistic This service generates high-resolution (currently ~ 10km) air quality maps from low-resolution (~40 - Health Al4Coper nicus